 64 Self-Care Ideas for People Who are Grieving:

 1. Take a walk.
 Hike in the woods, on a local nature trail, or around the neighborhood.
 The exercise will do you good and you never know what you'll see or who you'll meet.

-4. Read: A 2009 study showed that it took participants only six minutes to relax once they started reading.
-For the purposes of stress relief, we suggest you forgo info heavy texts for a good novel, spiritual/religious reads, or self-help books.
+4. Read.
+In a 2009 study, it took participants only six minutes to relax once they started reading.
+For the purposes of stress relief, we suggest you forgo information-heavy texts for a good novel, spiritual/religious reads, or self-help books.